 Who Is WONDER MAN’s Trevor Slattery?
 His Wacky MCU History, Explained

-All eight episodes of Wonder Man will drop on January 27 for your marathon watching pleasure.
-The show follows Simon Williams (Yahya Abdul-Mateen), an actor who really wants to play a superhero and has super powers.
+All eight episodes of Wonder Man are on Disney+ for your marathon watching pleasure.
+The show follows Simon Williams (Yahya Abdul-Mateen II), an actor who really wants to play a superhero and has super powers.
 Unfortunately, those powers are a barrier to his dreams.
 He teams up with Trevor Slattery (Sir Ben Kingsley), a seasoned actor who befriends him.
 If this guy looks familiar, it’s because you’ve seen Trevor Slattery in the MCU a couple of times.
-So, before Wonder Man lands, let’s take a trip down memory lane to track Trevor Slattery’s weird arc in the MCU so far.
+So, let’s track Trevor Slattery’s weird arc in the MCU so far.

 Trevor Slattery in Iron Man 3 as the Mandarin